LimoDerEchte/RetroGamingMod/README.md

 ## Building / Contributing
 ### First of all
-I strongly discourage contributing currently, as the project is still in it's earliest stage and the codebase might change by a lot.
+I strongly discourage contributing currently, as the project is still in its earliest stage and the codebase might change by a lot.
 ### Getting the project set up
 Initially, please clone this repo and all it's submodules and create the run/retroGamingRequired folder.
 To now use this project, you first have to use your C++ IDE of choice to open the src/core folder containing the cpp code.
 If you don't want to edit any native code, you can also just build using cmake.
-Afterwards you can use your Java IDE of choice to open the gradle project.
+Afterward you can use your Java IDE of choice to open the gradle project.
 Now you should be all set.